 When it comes to upping your fashion without compromising function, a pattern is promising.
 A pop of color does wonders for dreary days, and playful plaids take any raincoat from functional to fashionable.
 So when winter finally makes its appearance, embrace all the snow, sleet, and slush with open – and appropriately covered – arms.
 Remember: Even below freezing can be fashionable in the right women's outerwear.

 Teddy coats are one of the most popular coats because of their texture.
 It’s fuzzy, soft, and cozy.
 The teddy coat has been around since the 1920s and we can see why it’s not going anywhere.
 This is the perfect casual coat and outer-layering piece that can be worn while running errands or meeting friends for brunch.

 Shearling is another fun texture to see on coat designs.
 Shearling coats are the perfect combination of functionality and style, which is why some can be not so budget-friendly.
 However, once you own one, you’ll have that jacket for years to come, and won’t ever go out of style.
 You can see shearling in everything from denim jackets to boots and coats of all cuts and styles.

 Don’t forget to bring important accessories with you such as gloves, scarves, and hats if the weather calls for them to keep you extra warm.
 After all, we know a fashionable outfit isn’t complete with the small details that accessories bring.
-Whether you’re going for an all monochromatic look or wanting a pop of color, the best part about winter accessories is that you have an endless selection to choose from that will compliment any winter coat.
+Whether you’re going for an all monochromatic look or wanting a pop of color, the best part about winter accessories is that you have an endless selection to choose from that will compliment any women's winter coats & jackets.